canonical/checkbox-mir/README.md

   This automatically runs the mir-test-tools suites, to be used in CI.

-  The operator is responsible to install the mir-test-tools snap along with an appropriate graphics-coreXX (20, 22 or 24) provider.
+  The operator is responsible to install the mir-test-tools snap along with an appropriate GPU userspace provider (graphics-core{20,22}, gpu-2404).

 - `checkbox-mir.graphics`:
   This automatically runs the various graphics-test-tools utilities to verify